Manage application tokens

 --header "Content-Type: application/json"

-A successful response returns an array of client objects, where each clientId represents a token identifier.
+A successful request returns an array of client objects, where each clientId represents a token identifier.
 The response includes the roles assigned to each token, but the secret and token values are excluded.

 {